© Harald Schmitt, Feller Maximiner Wein e.V.

 Moselsteig Trail Side Trail "Stone & Wine Panorama Adventure Trail Fell"

-• start: Follow the road "Zur Acht" into the vineyards above Fell to the hikers' car park.
-Further entry point: car park at the restaurant "Zum Winzerkeller", Kirchstr.
+• start: To reach the hiking parking lot, please follow the road "Zur Acht" to the vineyards above Fell.
+Another entry point: Parking lot at the restaurant "Zum Winzerkeller", Kirchstr.
 41, 54341 Fell

-• destination: Follow the road "Zur Acht" into the vineyards above Fell to the hikers' car park.
-Further entry point: car park at the restaurant "Zum Winzerkeller", Kirchstr.
+• destination: To reach the hiking parking lot, please follow the road "Zur Acht" to the vineyards above Fell.
+Another entry point: Parking lot at the restaurant "Zum Winzerkeller", Kirchstr.
 41, 54341 Fell

 • easy